hipe/tmx/human/doc/issues/032-NLP-EN-simple-inflection-session.md

 # NLP EN simple inflection session :[#002]

+(EDIT: the counterpart asset file is an old/new hybrid - most of this document explains how the older facility works. we'll keep this content around as long as the older one is not yet sunsetted.)

 ## introduction

 things about NLP here: 1) we put our NLP-ish subclient instance methods